dhiru99k/srapping-url/README.md

 BeautifulSoup: Install using pip install beautifulsoup4<br>
 Chrome WebDriver: Make sure you have the Chrome WebDriver installed and its path added to your system's PATH variable.
 ## How code works
-1. Imports: The script imports necessary libraries such as time, json, pandas, selenium, BeautifulSoup, and os for web scraping, data manipulation, and file handling.
+1.Imports: The script imports necessary libraries such as time, json, pandas, selenium, BeautifulSoup, and os for web scraping, data manipulation, and file handling.
 <br><br>
 2.CSV Data Reading: The script reads the CSV data from the file path specified in csv_file_path using Pandas' read_csv function.
 <br><br>
-3. Web Driver Initialization: A Chrome web driver instance is initialized using webdriver.Chrome() from the Selenium library.
+3.Web Driver Initialization: A Chrome web driver instance is initialized using webdriver.Chrome() from the Selenium library.
 <br><br>
-4. Scraping Function: The function scrape_product_details(url) is defined to scrape product details from a given URL.
+4.Scraping Function: The function scrape_product_details(url) is defined to scrape product details from a given URL.
 It navigates to the URL, parses the HTML using BeautifulSoup, and extracts relevant product details like title, image URL, price, and details.
 <br><br>
 5.Scraping Loop: The script iterates through each row in the CSV data and constructs the Amazon product URL using the country code and ASIN.
 It then calls the scrape_product_details function to extract product details.
 If the details are extracted successfully, they are added to the scraped_data list.
 <br><br>